 It’s no surprise that the person who fails or get rejected the most often gets the most results as well.
 This doesn’t happen by chance.
 To get good at rejection, is to simply reframe your lenses on being rejected: your job is to get to the point whether someone either is going to move forward with us or not, in the shortest time possible.
 Instead of seeing a rejection as a negative, you can view it as a time saver.
 To save you hours, days and years of time sink.

-You and I spend our time painting ourselves as social chameleons, attempting to make the best pitch to just about any human being with a pair of legs, hoping that they accept the pitch without questioning if they are the right dance mate for us.
+You and I spend our time painting ourselves as social chameleons, attempting to make the best pitch to just about any human being with a pair of legs.
+Hoping, praying and begging that they accept the pitch without questioning if they are the right dance mate for us.
 You spend all your time worrying about the person across you without thinking if he or she is compatible to us.

 Compatibility and chemistry are concepts left out by majority of dating and relationship advice.
-Not because they aren’t important, but because these are concepts that can’t be optimized, scripted or changed.
+Not because they aren’t important, but because these are concepts can’t be scripted or changed.

 Studies that show that people are attracted to the emotional make up of their parents.
 It’s suggested you can’t differ the love you once received from your parents with the love you are receiving from your partner.